DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection

-\paragraph{Virtualisation.} A central architectural property of \system is the explicit decoupling between circuit compilation and resource virtualisation.
-Virtualisation is realised by materialising each QVM region as a self-contained \emph{virtual quantum device}, defined by the QVM region’s induced topology, calibrated coupler properties, and a fixed physical qubit identifier set derived offline.
-This region-level hardware view is passed to the transpiler unchanged, which treats it as the complete target device.
+A central architectural property of \system is the explicit decoupling between circuit compilation and resource virtualisation.
+Virtualisation is realised by materialising each offline-derived QVM region as a self-contained \emph{virtual quantum device}.
+This region-level hardware view is passed to the transpiler unchanged, where it is treated as the complete target device.

 As a result, each circuit is compiled independently against its own virtual device abstraction, with no visibility into other regions, tenants, or global scheduling decisions.
 Crucially, virtualisation is enforced not by modifying the compiler or embedding tenant-aware logic, but by constraining the compiler’s hardware view to a region-specific coupling map and qubit index space.
-The transpiler operates on a stable, explicitly defined topology with fixed qubit identifiers, while the mapping between QVM region-local qubits and backend-global qubits is maintained separately by the execution layer as metadata.
+The transpiler operates on a stable, explicitly defined topology with fixed qubit identifiers, while the execution layer maintains the mapping between QVM region-local qubits and backend-global qubits as metadata.

 This design mirrors classical virtualisation in hypervisor-based systems: guest operating systems are not rewritten to enforce isolation; instead, they execute against a restricted and virtualised view of the underlying hardware.
-In \system, region-level hardware abstractions serve as quantum virtual machines, allowing existing compilation infrastructure to be reused unchanged while guaranteeing isolation and composability by construction.